ory/hydra/UPGRADE.md

     - [Best practice HTTP server config](#best-practice-http-server-config)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## 1.0.0-beta.10

+### Schema Changes

+This patch introduces database schema changes.
+Before you apply it, you must run `hydra migrate sql` against your database.

+In order to [resolve table locking](https://github.com/ory/hydra/issues/1067) during the refresh token flow, the following indices were added:
+- Unique index on the `request_id` column in the `hydra_oauth2_access` & `hydra_oauth2_refresh` tables

+In order to [resolve table locking](https://github.com/ory/hydra/issues/1067) when flushing expired tokens, the following index was added:
+- Index on the `requested_at` column in the `hydra_oauth2_access` table

 ## 1.0.0-beta.9